Black Christ of Esquipulas: Replica

-On 11 January 2021 a tableau replica of the image in Mount Calvary (Sorrowful Virgin, Mary Magdalene, and St. John Apostle) were donated to Saint Joseph Cathedral of Antigua, Guatemala.
+On January 11, 2021, during the COVID-19 pandemic, a beautiful replica of the Christ of Esquipulas and its accompanying images (Virgin of Sorrows, Mary Magdalene, and Saint John the Apostle) were donated by Dr. J. Ruano Rossil to the San José Cathedral in Antigua Guatemala, unleashing an irrepressible and renewed veneration for the Black Christ among its followers.

 Modern pilgrimages

 More than 30,000 motorcyclists, many masked and costumed, rode from Guatemala City on the 59th pilgrimage to honor the Black Christ of Esquipulas on February 1, 2020.